bclins/bclins.github.io/spring26/math342/notes.md

     Is there a pattern for when the inner-products are zero?

-The solution to the last problem is a special orthogonal basis called the **Legendre polynomials**.
+The solution to the last problem is a special orthogonal basis called the (monic) **Legendre polynomials**.
 If you continue the Gram-Schmidt process, you can find Legendre polynomials of any degree.

 2. Use the Legendre polynomials to find the orthogonal projection of the function $f(x) = e^x$ onto the 2nd degree polynomials in $L^2[-1,1]$.

 - - -